Interstate and New Zealand case transfers - advice

 - Children, their parents, and involved family members should be consulted regarding the proposed transfer.

-- In all matters involving an Indigenous child, the relevant Indigenous agency must be consulted prior to any decisions being made.
+- In all matters involving an Aboriginal and Maori child, the relevant Indigenous agency must be consulted prior to any decisions being made.

 - Planning an interstate placement, whether the child is subject to a child protection order or not, should include the thorough involvement of the relevant state prior to the interstate placement.